aneoconsulting/ArmoniK/infrastructure/quick-deploy/aws/README.md

 make deploy-eks VPC_PARAMETERS_FILE=<path-to-vpc-parameters>
 ```

-where `<path-to-vpc-parameters>` is the **absolute** path to file `vpc/generated/output.json` containing the information
+where `<path-to-vpc-parameters>` is the **absolute** path to file `vpc/generated/vpc-output.json` containing the
-about the VPC previously created.
+information about the VPC previously created.

-The EKS deployment generate an output file `eks/generated/output.json`.
+The EKS deployment generates an output file `eks/generated/eks-output.json`.

 ## AWS storage